 youth art program

-Each year, the Malheur National Wildlife Refuge coordinates time with area schools on art and natural resource education in association with the Migratory Bird Festival.
-This Youth Art Program combines science and art to expand student’s understanding of bird species while building creative skills and artistic masterpieces.
+Each year, the Malheur National Wildlife Refuge coordinates with area schools on art and natural resource education in association with the Friends of Malheur NWR and the Harney County Migratory Bird Festival.
+The following Youth Art Programs combine science and art to expand student’s understanding of bird species and habitat while building creative skills and artistic masterpieces.

 ARTIST IN RESIDENCE PROGRAM